As part of the required connection to WordPress.com, Jetpack syncs your site’s data to a shadow site on the WordPress.com servers.

 Shipping Rates and Labels

-To take advantage of the real-time shipping rates and shipping label features of WooCommerce Services, certain information about you and your customer (as it relates to shipping), shopping carts, orders, and the setup of your site are passed to our partners, EasyPost and the respective mailing service, such as USPS and Canada Post, via Automattic’s servers.
-In terms of data handling, we validate (but do not store) data you send to us, and then pass that data to our partners.
-On their end, our partners process the data under the terms of their agreements with Automattic and their own privacy policies.
+To take advantage of the real-time shipping rates and shipping label features of WooCommerce Services, certain information about you and your customer (as it relates to shipping), shopping carts, orders, and the configuration of your site are passed to our partners, EasyPost,and the respective mailing service, such as USPS or Canada Post, via Automattic’s servers.
+In terms of data handling, we validate (but do not store) data you send to us and then pass that data onto our partners.
+Our partners process the data under the terms of their agreements with Automattic and their own privacy policies.
 All data that flows between your site and Automattic, and between Automattic and our partners, is encrypted, end to end, via HTTPS.

 In order to display real-time USPS and Canada Post shipping rates, WooCommerce Services sends information related to a shipment from your site to our servers, including:

-- Shipping zone settings, for validation when you, the merchant, make changes and when fetching the rates for the customer, including origin postcode, list of enabled delivery services, and list of custom packages you, the merchant, add to the packaging manager.
+- Shipping zone settings for validation, when you (the merchant) make changes and when fetching the rates for the customer, including origin postcode, list of enabled delivery services, and list of custom packages you add to the packaging manager.